The swan song more resembled a grand slam crescendo than a heart-tugging stroll through career appreciation.

 During Nebel’s celebrated St. Thomas stay, which included an audacious run as department dean, he orchestrated a seismic shift for the program, providing a rigorous yet supportive environment that relied on persistent curiosity and due diligence, exposing students to a wide range of traditional techniques and contemporary concepts while encouraging their signature style.

 Nebel’s lab was stimulating, a fulcrum for artistic and intellectual growth.
-With the realization that discipline and freedom go hand in hand with gifted activities, he instilled a balance between the acquisition of traditional skills and the promotion of innovation.
-Responsibility was placed on the individual student to find meaningful content and an effective means to express it.
+With the realization that discipline and freedom go hand in hand with gifted activities, he instilled a responsibility for student’s to find meaningful content and an effective means to express it.

 “I taught the way I would want someone to teach my sons or daughter or granddaughter,” Nebel says.
 “There was an expectation for their best effort and to never settle for good enough.
 It demonstrated the type of students St. Thomas attracts.
 They’re driven to achieve, regardless of the arena.
 And this last group wanted to not only live up to the previous success but take it to another level.
 Every year, so many students at St. Thomas accept leadership roles in so many areas of our campus life.”